The Study Linking Fluorescent Light to Malignant Melanoma

 That 1982 study didn’t vanish by accident.

-And in the 80s, fluorescent lights were the future…cheap, bright, efficient.
+And in the 80s, fluorescent lights were the future: cheap, bright, efficient.

-And in doing so, we lit our offices, hospitals, and schools with an experiment we never consented to.
+In doing so, we lit our offices, hospitals, and schools with an experiment we never consented to.

-Now melanoma is on the rise.
+Now melanoma is on the rise, and no one’s asking what’s overhead.

 Modern Science Has Picked Up the Trail